What’s Different About Hospice For Dementia Patients?

 How hospice works

 Hospice is typically offered to terminally ill patients or those who have a disease or condition from which they are unlikely to recover.
 Patients are generally referred to hospice providers when their anticipated life expectancy is six months or less.
-Hospice typically focuses on improving quality of life of the person nearing the end of their life, as well as their loved ones and caregivers.
+Hospice typically focuses on improving the quality of life of the person nearing the end of their life, as well as their loved ones and caregivers.
 Hospice care does not hasten the death process but seeks to diminish discomfort and suffering as the patient navigates the last stage of their life.

 While dedicated hospice facilities exist, most hospice patients receive services at home.
 The hospice philosophy tends to be holistic in nature, supporting the body, mind, and spirit.
-In addition to managing pain and other medical complications, hospices seek to provide patients with an environment that is comforting to them, offer emotional and spiritual assistance, and support family members as they say goodbye to their loved one and begin the grieving process.
+In addition to managing pain and other medical complications, hospices seek to provide patients with an environment that is comforting to them, offer emotional and spiritual assistance, and support family members as they say goodbye to their loved ones and begin the grieving process.
 Many hospices offer grief support for several months after a patient passes.

 In many cases of in-home hospice, day-to-day care is provided by the patient’s inner circle, consisting mainly of family and friends.
-Hospice support services are typically provided by a multidisciplinary hospice team that commonly includes nurses, physicians, social workers, therapists, clergy, and trained hospice volunteers.
+Hospice support services are typically provided by a multidisciplinary hospice team that commonly includes nurses, physicians, social workers, therapists, home health aides, clergy, and trained hospice volunteers.
 The hospice team typically supports both the patient and their loved ones, often providing guidance and emotional support to family caregivers.

 Many hospice teams do everything they can to support the patient as their health declines.
 Common services include: